francoposa/parking-rate-service/README.md

  If I were to develop further on this application, my top priorities would likely be:
  - Write tests specifically for the `RateRepo`
-    - Endpoint handler tests currently cover this by calling RateRepo functionality, but having more specific test allow for quicker understanding of where & how a change causes breakage
+    - Endpoint handler tests currently cover this by calling RateRepo functionality, but having more specific tests allow for quicker understanding of where & how a change causes breakage
  - Write tests to ensure any timezone conversion logic corner cases are being handled
  - Add more helpful responses about the reason for a rate request returning `Unavailable`